 How I Help Buyers Choose Between Them

-I maintain a live read on both markets pulled from Compass back-end MLS and direct conversations with the sales offices, including the Edgewater towers like Villa Miami and Aria Reserve and the Coconut Grove boutiques like Vita at Grove Isle.
-For resale, I pull the reserve study, milestone inspection report, and SB 4D compliance status before any offer, which matters most on Coconut Grove's older mid-rise stock.
-For pre-construction in Edgewater, I review the developer's financial package, the escrow agent, the surety bond, and the deposit schedule line by line.
-I run a base-case carrying-cost scenario, an appreciation scenario, and a downside scenario on every unit a client considers, so the choice between a new tower and a village address is grounded in numbers, not the sales-center pitch.
+I maintain a live read on both buildings pulled from Compass back-end data and direct conversations with the sales offices, Villa Miami in Edgewater and The Lincoln in Coconut Grove.
+For pre-construction in either, I review the developer's financial package, the escrow agent, the surety bond, and the deposit schedule line by line.
+At The Lincoln the published plan is 20 percent at contract, 10 percent at groundbreaking, 10 percent at the fifth-floor pour, and 60 percent at closing, so I walk clients through exactly when their capital is committed.
+I run a base-case carrying-cost scenario, an appreciation scenario, and a downside scenario on every unit a client considers, so the choice between a 55-story tower and an 8-story boutique is grounded in numbers, not the sales-center pitch.

-Want a private shortlist across both Edgewater and Coconut Grove matched to your budget, timing, and use case?
+Want a side-by-side on Villa Miami and The Lincoln, or a wider shortlist across Edgewater and Coconut Grove matched to your budget, timing, and use case?
 Reach out for a 30-minute consultation.
 I will send you the top opportunities with full developer due diligence and a side-by-side comparison within 48 hours.

 Frequently Asked Questions